Janhvi Kapoor In The US; Shares Pictures With Sister Khushi Kapoor and Father Boney Kapoor

 Janhvi, Khushi and their father Boney Kapoor were last seen together in Singapore during the unveiling of late actor Sridevi's statue at Madame Tussauds.

-Talking about Khushi, Sridevi, during an interview had said that Janhvi has an interest in modelling.
-She had said, "Yes, Khushi says she wants to get into modelling.
+Talking about Khushi, Sridevi, during an interview had said, "Yes, Khushi says she wants to get into modelling.
 Pehle, she wanted to become a doctor.
 Phir doctor se lawyer and now it's modelling.
 So, I am waiting for the shock to happen."

 Last year, Janhvi made her Bollywood debut with Dhadak and now has multiple projects in her kitty.
-Her future projects include Gunjan Saxena biopic Kargil Girl with Pankaj Tripathi and Angad Bedi, horror comedy Roohi-Afza with Rajkummar Rao, Karan Johar's Takht with Ranveer Singh, Alia Bhatt, Kareena Kapoor and others, and Dostana 2 with Kartik Aaryan.
+Her future projects include Gunjan Saxena biopic Kargil Girl with Pankaj Tripathi and Angad Bedi, horror-comedy Roohi-Afza with Rajkummar Rao, Karan Johar's Takht with Ranveer Singh, Alia Bhatt, Kareena Kapoor, and others, and Dostana 2 with Kartik Aaryan.